cbcaiug/cbcaiug.github.io/README.md

-AI Educational Assistant for Uganda's CBC
+AI Educational Assistant Suite for Uganda's CBC

-A suite of specialized AI-powered tools for educators in Uganda, designed to assist with item writing, lesson planning, and more, all aligned with the National Curriculum Development Centre (NCDC) Competency-Based Curriculum (CBC) framework.
+A suite of specialized AI-powered tools designed to support educators in Uganda with the Competency-Based Curriculum (CBC).
+This project aims to reduce administrative workload and empower teachers to focus on what matters most: their students.

-AI is here to enhance NOT take over jobs....
-At least not yet
+AI is here to enhance, not take over jobs... at least not yet.

-🚀 Live Application
+🚀 Live Application: cbc-ai-tool.netlify.app

-Access the live tool here: https://cbc-ai-tool.netlify.app/

-🎥 Demonstration & Guide
+🎥 Demonstration & Essential Guides

-Before you begin, watch the full video tutorial and read the guide to understand how to get your API key and use the application effectively.
+Before you begin, please watch the full video tutorial and read the guide to understand how to get your API key and use the application effectively.

 Watch the Video Guide: 🎥 https://youtu.be/KGplNQfdf_w

 Read the PDF Guide: 📄 View PDF on Google Drive

 ✨ Core Features
 Specialized AI Assistants: Access a growing list of AI assistants with custom-built prompts specifically designed for Uganda's CBC educational context.

-Secure Prompt Management: All core prompts are stored securely on a Google Apps Script backend, ensuring they are not exposed to the client-side browser.
+Secure Prompt Management: All core prompts are stored securely on a Google Apps Script backend, ensuring they are not exposed on the client-side.

-Multi-API & Model Support: Seamlessly switch between major AI providers and their models, including:
+Multi-API & Model Support: Seamlessly switch between major AI providers and their models (Google Gemini, Anthropic Claude, OpenAI GPT, Groq Llama 3, etc.).

-Google Gemini

-Anthropic Claude

-OpenAI GPT

-Groq (Llama 3)

-Qwen

-DeepSeek

-Real-time Streaming: AI responses are streamed in real-time, providing a fast and interactive user experience.
+Real-time Streaming: AI responses are streamed in real-time for a fast, interactive user experience.

-File Uploads: Attach syllabus pages, images, or documents to provide the AI with the necessary context for generating accurate materials.
+File Uploads: Attach syllabus pages, images, or documents to provide the AI with context for generating accurate materials (for vision-enabled models).

-Copy-Paste Friendly: All generated content is formatted with Markdown, making it easy to copy and paste directly into any word processor (like Microsoft Word or LibreOffice Writer) for final editing and formatting.
+Copy & Download: Generated content is formatted with Markdown, making it easy to copy into any word processor or download directly as a .docx file.

-User Feedback: A built-in feedback form helps improve the tool by collecting user experiences after several generations.
+User Feedback: A built-in feedback form helps improve the tool by collecting user experiences.

 Responsive Design: A clean, modern interface that works beautifully on both desktop and mobile devices.

 🛠️ Assistants Available
+Assistant Name

+Description

+Item Writer

-Item Writer Assistant: Quickly generates sample scenario-based assessment items and structured scoring guides aligned with CBC principles.
+Generates scenario-based assessment items with structured scoring guides.

-Lesson Plan Generator (NCDC): Creates detailed lesson plans that follow the official NCDC template, saving educators hours of preparation time.
+Lesson Plan Generator

+Creates detailed lesson plans following the official NCDC template.
-And more to come!

-🔧 Technical Architecture

-This application uses a modern, secure client-server architecture to protect the proprietary prompts and ensure a smooth user experience.

-Frontend (Client-Side):

-Built with React and styled with Tailwind CSS.

-Contained within a single, clean index.html file.

-Hosted on Netlify for fast, global delivery.

-The frontend is "dumb" — it contains no prompt logic.
-It dynamically fetches the list of available assistants and their corresponding prompts from the backend.

-Backend (Server-Side):

-Powered by Google Apps Script (GAS), deployed as a Web App.

-Acts as a secure API endpoint.

-Stores and manages all confidential AI prompts.

-Handles all communication with the various third-party AI APIs (Google, OpenAI, Anthropic, etc.).
+Scheme of Work Creator

+Develops structured schemes of work based on syllabus requirements.

+Lesson Notes Generator

+Produces comprehensive and well-structured notes for any topic.

+Coteacher

+An all-purpose teaching assistant for questions and brainstorming.

+AI in Education Coach

+Provides guidance on integrating AI into the classroom.

+Essay Grading Assistant

+Helps grade student essays based on a provided rubric.

+💻 Tech Stack
+Frontend: React (via CDN), Tailwind CSS, Marked.js (for Markdown rendering), docx (for .docx export).

+Backend (for Prompts): Google Apps Script.

+Deployment: Netlify.

+🔧 How It Works (Bring Your Own Key Model)
+This application is designed with user privacy and cost-effectiveness in mind.

+No User Accounts: The app does not require you to sign up or create an account.

+User-Provided API Keys: To use the AI models, you must provide your own API key from a provider like Google, OpenAI, etc.

+Local Storage: Your API keys and chat history are stored only in your browser's local storage.
+They are never sent to or stored on our servers, ensuring your data remains private and secure.

 🚀 Getting Started
 Get an API Key: You must have an API key from an AI provider.
 The video and PDF guides above show a step-by-step process for getting a free key from Google AI Studio.

 Open the Application: Navigate to https://cbc-ai-tool.netlify.app/.